-Content presents an overview of the principles of radiation protection, including the responsibilities of the radiographer for patients, personnel and the public.
+Content presents an overview of the principles of radiation protection, including the responsibilities of the technologist for protection of patients, personnel and the public.
 Radiation health and safety requirements of federal and state regulatory agencies, accreditation agencies and health care organizations are incorporated.